 In anticipation of the City’s proposed construction of a gravel wetland, soil samples were taken at this site.
 The samples revealed EPH hydrocarbon fractions, polychorinated biphenyls (PCBs), semi-volatile organic compounds (SVOCs), volatile organic compounds (VOCs), and concentrations of arsenic and lead exceeding Mass DEP state standards.
 This fact sheet outlines more information about lead and how to prevent lead exposure.
 After notifying the Mass DEP, the site was declared an Imminent Hazard to the surrounding community.

-Below are several public notices sent by Mayor Burke regarding the Riverbend Park remediation, as well as the DCR approval letter to begin remediation.
+Below are several public notices sent by the City regarding the Riverbend Park remediation, as well as the DCR approval letter to begin remediation.